The Human Truth Foundation

 q=36.

 A small island has less than 50km2 of land.
-I have veered towards including collective names for islands (such as 'Channel Islands') and only rarely have I added entries to my database for individual islands if they're part of a grouping.
-This is because, generally speaking, political and demographic data is only available for the larger groupings of islands.
-The main emphasis of this website is on nation states that fall entirely within a given category, so, there is no attempt here to try and quantify and name every piece of habitable land!
+Most entries are for collective groupings such as 'Channel Islands') and only sometimes do individual islands have their own individual entries.
+This is because, generally speaking, political and demographic data is only available for the larger groupings.
+The main emphasis is on nation states that fall entirely within a given category, so, there is no attempt here to try and quantify and name every piece of habitable land.

 There are 85 locations that fall within this category.
 By adding up all the known populations that fall within these locations, and summing their physical land areas, we can calculate population densities.
 Some islands and territories can end up being counted twice depending on how they are classified and divided up politically, but, mostly such errors involve only small populations.
 So, some data on this collection of countries in total: